Breadcrumb

 Buy options at your local grocery store, like a rotisserie chicken, or even a complete Thanksgiving meal including turkey.
 When you purchase cooked food, do not leave it out for more than 2 hours.
 Have your oven, chafing dishes, or warming trays ready to keep your food above 140°F (60°C).
 If you pick up your meal early, store it in the refrigerator.
 Break down the poultry and pack it into smaller containers in the fridge.
 You can reheat it in the oven or microwave with gravy, broth or water to keep the meat moist.

 Regardless of your turkey day dilemma, the USDA Meat and Poultry Hotline is available to help!
-Call at 1-888-MPHotline (1-888-674-6854) to talk to a food safety expert or chat live at ask.usda.gov from 10 a.m. to 6 p.m.
+Call 1-888-MPHotline (1-888-674-6854) or email MPHotline@usda.gov from 10 a.m. to 6 p.m.
 Eastern Time, Monday through Friday.
 If you need help on Thanksgiving Day, the Meat and Poultry Hotline is available from 8 a.m. to 2 p.m.
 Eastern Time.